xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-collector.md

 * Authentication Profile - This will need to contain the user credentials (username and password) which the Collector will use when connecting to the network devices.
 Authentication Profiles are used for collection methods which require device login, e.g. IGP based topology discovery where Crosswork Planning will login to the device to collect the IGP database
 * SNMP Profile - This needs to contain the SNMP type (v2c, v3) and credentials for connecting to the network devices.
 SNMP is used to enrich the topology information collected via IGP or SR-PCE (e.g. interface name and interface description).
 In addition, SNMP is used used by some collection methods such as SNMP based LSP collection and interface traffic collection.

+## Setting up Network Profile

+The creation of Network Profiles allows us to specify the authentication and SNMP profile used for accessing network devices.
+Optionally, a Node list may be created to specify the Management IP, SNMP profile and Authentication profile associated with a particular Node IP address.
+Specifying the Management IP is especially important if the Node IP which is typically the Router ID or Loopback0 address is not directly accessible from Crosswork Planning.

+In addition, Node filter may be specified to restrict the scope of collection to certain nodes only.

 # Methodology